rajeshr6r/ml_as_a_service/README.md

 ## Background and Objective

 One of the greatest challenges faced by a Data Scientist is getting their <b>sophisticated ML Model running successfully in their laptops</b> to the end user.
-So many tools are available and yet everything requires the Data Scientist to learn the toolkit to proceed .
+So many tools are available and yet everything requires the Data Scientist to learn additional toolkits to proceed. <b> Not to mention the complexities involved in provisioning resources both hardware / software and all the other additional costs involved </b>

-Some of the challenges involved in deploying a model to production include
+Some of the key critical challenges involved in deploying a model to production excluding the TCO ( total cost of ownership ) are
   a.
 Scalability
   b.
 Accessibility
   c.
 Usability
+  d.
+Security

-Our purpose to is to address the above problems with a one-stop solution .
+Our purpose to is to address the above problems with a one-stop solution on cloud

 ## OUT OF SCOPE
 This repo will use boilerplate model training / deployment scripts and will not demonstrate how a model is being trained or can be fine-tuned.
 We assume that the models are pre-built and ready to deploy.